 Jenny is Distinguished Professor and Vice Chancellor's Fellow at La Trobe University, Professor Emeritus at ANU and Thinker-in-Residence at the University of Canberra.

 She is a Fellow of the Australian Academy of Science, and served on the Executive for eight years, first as Foreign Secretary, then as Secretary for Education and Public Affairs.
-She was recently elected a Foreign Associate of the US National Academy of Science.
+She was elected a Foreign Member of the National Academy of Science USA in 2019.

-Jenny is a L'Oreal-UNESCO Laureate (2006) and was made an Officer in the Order of Australia in 2009.
+Jenny is a L'Oreal-UNESCO Laureate (2006) and was made an Officer in the Order of Australia (AO) in 2009 and a Companion in the Order of Australia (AC) in 2022.
 She won the Prime Minister's Prize for Science in 2017, the first woman individually recognised.
-She is a Fellow of he Australian Academy of Science and a Foreign Associate of the United States National Academy of Science.
+She is a Fellow of he Australian Academy of Science and an International Member of the United States National Academy of Science.